Reece Walsh: 2024

 In round 3 of the 2024 NRL season, Walsh was taken from the field during the club's grand final rematch loss against Penrith after colliding with Taylan May.
 It was later announced Walsh would be ruled out for potentially six weeks with a facial fracture.

 On 26 March, it was reported that Walsh signed a five-year extension deal worth $5.5 million, making him the highest paid player in the club's history.

 In round 8 of the 2024 NRL season, Walsh scored two tries for Brisbane in their 34-10 victory over the Wests Tigers.

+Walsh was once again selected for Queensland in game one of the 2024 State of Origin series, however in the 7th minute of the match Walsh was knocked unconscious by a late high hit from the shoulder of New South Wales centre Joseph Sua'li'i.
+Sua'li'i was subsequently sent-off and Walsh was immediately side-lined with a Category 1 HIA.
+Walsh missed 3 games for Brisbane following the incident, however he proceeded to play the second and third Origin matches which Queensland both lost.
+Walsh's efforts were criticised heavily as being particularly lackluster in the following matches, including being put on report in the decider.

 Walsh played 14 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 In October, Walsh was placed under investigation by the NRL after an alleged altercation with a fan in Bali.
 On 31 October, Walsh re-signed with the club on a four year deal.